 OpenFaaS Tutorial: Build and Deploy Serverless Java Functions

-Popular cloud providers that supports Function As A Service (FaaS) as follows:
+Popular cloud providers that support Function As A Service (FaaS) as follows:

 - Create a function from a code template